 Charity Judkins from Modern Elemental Ergon will also be demonstrating the Lichtenburg method for Fire it up Friday’s out in front of the store.

 The Collective is located at 2371 Kiesel Ave, Ogden.

-Utah Cowboy and Western Heritage Museum -The Utah Cowboy and Western Museum will not hold an event during June but the museum will be open.
+Utah Cowboy and Western Heritage Museum -The Utah Cowboy and Western Museum will not hold an event during July but the museum will be open.

 Utah Cowboy and Western Heritage Museum is located in the Union Station at 2501 Wall Ave, Ogden

 The Weber Center is located at 2380 Washington Blvd.
+Ogden, Utah

 *This is a small listing of the many different galleries